my2iu/LayerCanvas/README.md

 mvn package
 ```

 Maven will then build the project.
 The generated JavaScript will be found in the `target/LayerCanvas-...` directory.
+The `META-INF` and `WEB-INF` directories are not required.
 If you want Maven to start web server so that you can immediately run the code in a browser, you can give the command

 ```
 mvn gwt:devmode